jibraniqbal666/NotifyMe/README.md

 **Task Not Done**

- 1. Documentation Generate
+ 1. Documentation Generate ( lack of time because current job, and Ramadan )
- 2. Test Cases
+ 2. Test Cases ( lack of time because current job, and Ramadan )
  3. 5 Notification Groups ( It can be easily done by restricting the number of notification in the array of popup notification in store, because the popup-notification are populated by store )